 You’ll still get your subsidy if you leave Australia for up to 6 weeks.
 You need to be using child care in Australia.

-You may get your subsidy for up to 6 weeks if you meet one of these visa requirements and travel reasons.
+If you’re a visa holder, we’ll only pay your subsidy for up to 6 weeks in certain circumstances.
+You need to meet the following visa requirements and travel reasons.

 - Partner Provisional visa subclass 309 or visa subclass 820

 - Temporary Protection visa subclass 785 issued on or after 16 December 2014.

 You also need to meet 1 of these travel reasons:

 - to attend an acute family crisis, for example, to visit a very ill family member

 - for humanitarian reasons, to adopt a child or attend custody proceedings

 - to receive eligible medical treatment not available in Australia.